 Agaricus blazei is an edible mushroom native to Brazil and is cultivated in Japan for medicinal uses.
 It has been used to treat arteriosclerosis, hepatitis, hyperlipidemia, diabetes, dermatitis, and cancer.
 The polysaccharides and anti-angiogenic compounds present in agaricus are thought to be responsible for its antitumor properties.
 Agaricus was also shown to have antidiabetic effects in vitro and in animal studies (8) (9).

 Results from a study done in human subjects with type 2 diabetes suggest benefits of agaricus extract in improving insulin resistance (10) (11), and a pilot study indicates that agaricus extract may reduce weight, body fat, and serum glucose and cholesterol levels in healthy individuals (12).

 The antitumor and immunomodulatory effects of agaricus are due to immunopotentiation or direct inhibition of angiogenesis (3) (4) (6) (21) (22).
 An agaricus extract enhanced doxorubicin-induced apoptosis against drug-resistant human hepatocellular carcinoma (24).

-Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7); preliminary data show that daily intake of Agaricus powder improves quality of life among cancer patients in remission (26).
+Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7); preliminary data show that daily intake of agaricus powder improves quality of life among cancer patients in remission (26); supplementation with an agaricus extract resulted in immunomodulatory effects, but had no benefit on survival in patients with multiple myeloma (29).
 However, no such effects were seen in a study of elderly females (25).
 Larger studies are needed to resolve this.